ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 In a veiled attempt to maintain some level of neutrality, the decision of which default to use for geth [was made](https://blog.ethereum.org/2016/07/15/to-fork-or-not-to-fork/) was based on the outcome of a "coin vote".

 Coin votes, where 1 ETH = 1 vote, are notoriously bad tools to reflect the opinions of a community, especially where those voting are financially incentivsed.
 If one whale has 90,000 ETH, and 10,000 dedicated community members only have 8 ETH each on average, the whale can gauruntee a win and dictate what the consensus of "the Ethereum community" is.
 Smaller position voters also have less incentive to participate as they have individually less sway and they collectively requrie a far higher level coordination, effort and gas fees to participate.
 On top of this, this coin vote had no minimum quorum (only 6% of Ether voted), and most shockingly, it was announced and concluded within 12 hours, giving very little time to coordinate any reponse from anti-forkers, making it impossible get input from half the world that was asleep.

+Less than 6% Ether holders voted
+12 hour notice means half of the world was sleeping or working.
+One single address voted with so much Ether that it amounted to 25% of all votes - remember, there was a 72 million premine

 Predictably, the results were heavily skewed by a handful of whales who may or may not have had foreknowledge of the announcement.
 The important decision of which chain for geth to default to was then claimed to be made "by the community" and was later used to justify Ethereum Foundation's support of the forked chain over ETC.